Data-Driven Active Power Flow Modeling: A Behavioral Systems Approach

 To enable applications to nonlinear systems and enhance robustness to noise, the approach presented in~\cite{Coulson2019} introduces regularization into the optimal control problem.
-The authors of~\cite{Berberich2020} extend the application of behavioral systems theory to nonlinear Hammerstein and Wiener systems.
+Moreover, the authors of \cite{Berberich2020} extend the application of behavioral systems theory to nonlinear Hammerstein and Wiener systems.
 However, to the best of our knowledge, such data-driven representations have not yet been employed for nonlinear power flow.
-We aim to fill this gap with this paper by making the following contributions. \begin{enumerate} \item We derive a data-driven nonlinear power flow representation for radial networks based on behavioural systems theory that can be used in optimization problems.
-Our formulation only requires \ac{io} data of powerlines, i.e., phase angle differences and transmitted power. \item We propose convex relaxations for aforementioned optimization problems, which enables the use of widely used convex optimization solvers. \item We extend the methodology from 1) to power systems with unknown connections between grid nodes, rendering our approach topology agnostic.
-In detail, we only need node power, line power and phase angle measurements to formulate a data-driven power flow optimization problem. \item We demonstrate the applicability of the proposed approach in a numerical case study on operation control of a microgrid. \end{enumerate}
+We aim to fill this gap by making the following contributions. \begin{enumerate*}[(i)] \item We derive a data-driven nonlinear active power flow representation for radial networks based on behavioral systems theory that can be used in optimization problems.
+Our formulation only requires \ac{io} data of power lines, i.e., phase angle differences and transmitted power. \item We propose convex relaxations of aforementioned optimization problems, enabling the use of off-the-shelf solvers and convex optimization modeling frameworks. \item We demonstrate the applicability of the proposed approaches in a numerical case study on microgrid operation control. \end{enumerate*}

 The remainder of this paper is structured as follows.
 Section~\ref{sec:math_pres} introduces mathematical preliminaries.
 Sections~\ref{sec:physics_based_nonlinear} and~\ref{sec:data-driven-NL-PF} introduce physics-based and data-driven power flow optimization problems, respectively.
-In Section~\ref{sec:application_example} we apply aforementioned formulations on a microgrid example.
+In Section~\ref{sec:application_example} we use aforementioned formulations in a microgrid example.
 Section~\ref{sec:casestudy} presents a numerical case study on this example.
 Section~\ref{sec:conclusion} concludes the paper.